Robot Vacuum Self Emptying Base Station WiFi: The Complete Smart Home Guide

 Frequently Asked Questions

-How often do I need to empty the base station itself?
+How often do I need to empty the self-emptying base?